xr0-org/blog/design/loops.md

    the invariant.
    The state now present will be referred to as the _invariant state_.

-2. _Setup_.
+2. _Verify setup_.
 Verify that the context satisfies the invariant state, using the same techniques as in setup verification for functions.

 3. _Execute_ the loop body on the invariant state.
-Use looping branches for _invariance_ verification and terminating branches for computing the _net effect_ of the loop:
+Use looping execution paths for _invariance_ verification and terminating paths to get the _terminating states_ of the loop:

-    - _Invariance_.
-Verify the final state state in any branch that gets to the end of the loop body for satisfaction of the invariant state, just as in (2).
+    - _Verify invariance_.
+Verify the final state of any path that gets to the end of the loop body for satisfaction of the invariant state, just as in (2.) above.
+      (This is where `continue` will fit in, in future: any jump to the beginning of the loop body must be from an invariant-satisfying point.)

-    - _Net effect_.
-Whenever a loop-terminating statement (`break`, etc.) is encountered, regard the state as representative of the net effect of the loop, since it is the concatenation of the invariant state and the statements between the beginning of the loop body and the termination point.
-In the first loop above, we should get the following as the net
+    - _Identify terminating states_.
+Whenever a loop-terminating statement
+      (`break`, `return`, etc.) is encountered, regard the state as representative of the net effect of the loop upon the original state, since it is the concatenation of the invariant state and the statements between the beginning of the loop body and the termination point.
+In the first loop above, we should get the following as the net effect:
-      effect:

         ```C
         i = len;